Why does one administer a cognitive screening test?

 YES.
-There are two computer-based versions of the original paper and pencil test - Cognistat Assessment System is a web-based version and Cognistat Active Form is a stand alone off-line version.
-There are also two computer-based versions of Cognistat Five - a web-based version and an off-line version.
+There are two computer-based formats of the original paper and pencil test - Cognistat Assessment System (CAS-II) is a web-based version and Cognistat Active Form is a stand alone off-line version.
+There are also two computer-based formats of Cognistat Five - a web-based version and an off-line version.
 All versions are computer-assisted rather than computer-administered.
 Only the examiner, not the patient, interacts with the computer.

 Is it possible to speak to a member of the Cognistat team about Cognistat's psychometric properties and/or its use with different patient populations?

 YES, we provide clinical support.
 Information on how to contact is given on our website.
 In addition, over 250 peer-reviewed articles describing Cognistat's psychometric properties and its use with a variety of medical and psychiatric populations are located in the manual and on Cognistat's on-line list of references.

 Are there any changes in test administration procedures or scoring with the most recent Manual and test booklets?

 NO. In 2017 an additional test score for Memory Registration was added to Cognistat, but the original scores and administration procedures are unchanged.

 Can I use older test booklets with the most recent Manual and still interpret test results in a valid fashion?

 YES, but older test booklets and manuals do not provide the most up to date information and advice.